lidija-jovanovska/ner-dm-algorithms/README.md

 ### More info.

-The development process is documented in more detail in Chapter 7 of my MSc thesis (p.
-81), available at: https://drive.google.com/file/d/1vyV6YlN47wOhkFUvjNq_JC63hnleZo9y/view?usp=sharing.
+The development process is documented in more detail in Chapter 7 of my [MSc thesis](https://drive.google.com/file/d/1vyV6YlN47wOhkFUvjNq_JC63hnleZo9y/view?usp=sharing) (p.
+81).